Audiovisual communication takes place by using both sound and pictures. It is based on both audio and visual communication.

 Live telecasts, short films, cinema screens, and videotapes are the most powerful media for audiovisual communication.

 Such communication is found most suitable for mass publicity, mass propaganda and mass education.
 Large business houses frequently make use of this technique to educate and train their workers and to popularize their products.

-The working of a new household appliance like a mixer or a washing machine, the effectiveness of a new detergent powder, the energy from milk, the freshness of new designs in suiting and shirting’s can be effectively demonstrated through audiovisual means.
+The working of a new household appliance like a mixer or a washing machine, the effectiveness of new detergent powder, the energy from milk, the freshness of new designs in suiting and shirting’s can be effectively demonstrated through audiovisual means.

-In order to make an effective use of this technique, it is necessary to make the films and slides attractive and interesting
+In order to make effective use of this technique, it is necessary to make the films and slides attractive and interesting

 with clear and precise narration which is easily understandable.
 It is also advisable to keep the films short and to screen them at an appropriate time.

 When communication is done using Sound only, it is called audible communication.
 There are varieties of bounds around us that are used to communicate any message, information, news, idea or facts.

 There are common techniques for audiovisual communication, which are as follows:

 - Use of Voice: Human voice has a major role in oral communication.
 Depend on the situation, our voice becomes hard, harsh, soft or moderate.
 Appropriate work helps up to control a situation, for example; when we are angry, we speak in a loud voice, it states about our emotions.
 When we are in a good mood, we use the soft voice and therefore our mental state is reflected clearly.

 - Siren: There is a different siren to convey different messages at different times.
 During Ramadan, Muslims are familiar with sirens at ‘Iftar’ and ‘Sheri’.
 When an ambulance is running towards the hospital, it uses one kind of siren to notify an emergency.
 During the war, there is a siren to alert the people and to take safe shelter.